qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 ### How to depend on Immersive Portals

+**Note for Gradle 6 users: CurseMaven doesn't support Gradle 6, but you can still build your mod against Immersive Portals.
+Check out "Using Gradle 6" below for an alternative solution.**

 Use [CurseMaven](https://github.com/Wyn-Price/CurseMaven) to automatically get the mod from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/immersive-portals-mod).

 1. In your `plugins` block at the top of build.gradle add this at the end: